andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

       </p>

       <p class="hanging-indent" style="margin-top: 0.6em;">
-       <span style="font-variant: small-caps;">lectures 1 &amp; 2</span> cover deep learning from the ground up, from linear regression and gradient descent to neural networks, overfitting, and generalization.
+       <span class="small-caps">lectures 1 &amp; 2</span> cover deep learning from the ground up, from linear regression and gradient descent to neural networks, overfitting, and generalization.
       </p>

       <p style="margin-top: 0.6em;" class="hanging-indent">
-      <span style="font-variant: small-caps;">lectures 3 &amp; 4</span> explain what convolutional neural networks are and how they can be used to understand images.
+      <span class="small-caps">lectures 3 &amp; 4</span> explain what convolutional neural networks are and how they can be used to understand images.
       </p>

       <p style="margin-top: 0.6em;" class="hanging-indent">
-      <span style="font-variant: small-caps;">lectures 5 &amp; 6</span> explain how Chat<span class="small-caps">gpt</span> works, how it was made, and how prompting and retrieval-augmented generation <span class="small-caps">(rag)</span> can increase accuracy.
+      <span class="small-caps">lectures 5 &amp; 6</span> explain how Chat<span class="small-caps">gpt</span> works, how it was made, and how prompting and retrieval-augmented generation <span class="small-caps">(rag)</span> can increase accuracy.
       </p>

     </div>